AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - temporary fix for opencv not finding conan gflags for opencv sfm lib on windows.
 See the discussion at `<https://github.com/conan-community/community/issues/210>`_
 - Updated :ref:`fswModuleTemplate` to include a message I/O figure and move it's message definition to ``simMessages``
-- Updated the documentation of :ref:`Folder_MRP_PD` to the RST format
+- Updated the documentation of :ref:`Folder_mrpPD` to the RST format
-- Updated the documentation of :ref:`Folder_MRP_Steering` to the RST format
+- Updated the documentation of :ref:`Folder_mrpSteering` to the RST format
 - At long last, 🍾, created :ref:`GravityGradientEffector`  which can simulate the gravity gradient torque acting on a spacecraft due to the gravitational influence from one or more planets.
 - Create a new example script :ref:`scenarioAttitudeGG` that illustrates the use of the gravity gradient effector